-Top 5 Python Web Frameworks
+Top 5 Python Web Frameworks in 2023

 There is a huge demand for the framework in the market, regardless of the platform.
 If you wonder why we use a framework, then the framework will make your life easier if you are a web developer.